-As a thrift bank, our principal activities focus on building sensible and sustainable relationships with our HSBC Premier and HSBC Advance customers.
-We do this by providing them a range of personal banking products and services including Philippine Peso, U.S. Dollar, and multi-currency savings, checking and term deposit accounts as well as consumer loans such as mortgage, personal and security-backed loans while maintaining the highest standards of managing financial crime risk.
+As a thrift bank, our principal activities focus on building sensible and sustainable relationships with our HSBC Premier and HSBC Personal Banking customers.
+We do this by providing them a range of personal banking products and services including Philippine Peso, U.S. Dollar, and multi-currency savings, checking and term deposit accounts.
+We also offer consumer loans such as mortgage, personal and security-backed loans while maintaining the highest standards of managing financial crime risk.

-To support the achievement of our clients' dreams and ambitions, we empower our people through streamlining initiatives and developing their future skills while relying on the HSBC's investments in technology that places our customers at the center of everything we do.
+To support our purpose, we empower our people through streamlining initiatives and developing their future skills while relying on HSBC's investments in technology that places our customers at the center of everything we do.

-Supplementing our three-branch network structure, we support clients through a variety of self-service channels including 14 Automated Teller and EasyPay Machines, online and mobile banking and our 24/7 Customer Contact Centre.
+Supplementing our three-branch network structure, we support clients through a variety of self-service channels including 13 Automated Teller and EasyPay Machines, online and mobile banking and our 24/7 Customer Contact Centre.